jussimalinen/AndroidBlackjack/README.md

 # Blackjack

-An Android blackjack game built with Jetpack Compose.
+A blackjack game for Android and iOS.
 Play against the dealer with fully configurable casino rules, chip tracking, and a built-in coach that evaluates your plays against basic strategy.

 ## Features